DanielaCueto/calculator-app/README.md

 ### Calculator-app
+Based on one of the challenges of (www.frontendmentor.io) [Calculator-app] (https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29)
 As a new challenge, I created a Calculator app with React and added  themes so people can choose whichever theme they want!

 ### `npm start`